Frequently Asked Questions for starting in EYFS

 10) Are there any rules of the colour of children's coats?
 Are wetsuits provided in wet weather, or do we need to provide these in addition to wellies etc?

 No rules for colour of children’s coat.
 All in one weather suits are only provided if the children are playing in the outdoor in the water area.
-Parents are asked to provide their child’s wellies.
+Parents are asked to provide wellies for their child.

 11) Do you get any external companies coming into school to do activities with the children in reception?
 Do reception children also get out and about outside of school and go on school trips etc?

-The reception children go on school trips or have visits in school on average three times a year.
+The reception children go on school trips or have visits in school.
 Trips and visits are linked with learning going on in school each term.

 12) Are parents invited to any special events/special assemblies etc?

 We have parents evening twice a year.
 In Nursery we invite parents into school for a stay and play in December.
-In the Summer term the school hold a journal share session- this allows parents to look through their child’s learning.
 There are many events throughout the year when parents are invited into school such as family learning workshops, parent information sessions and Dance night in KS1.

 13) When in Nursery and Reception, are children allowed to go to the toilet whenever they want, or are there scheduled toilet times where you all go altogether?

-Each classroom has their own toilet and handwashing area.
+In EYFS each classroom has their own toilet and handwashing area.
 Children are allowed to freely use the toilet during the day.
-The only set time for toileting and handwashing is just before lunch time.

 14) Do you promote/do tooth brushing in nursery?